IMPORTANT: CAREFULLY READ THE PAGES FOR "I GOT A CITATION! WHAT DO I DO?" AND "RESOLVING YOUR CITATION"

 What is Deferred Disposition?

-Deferred Disposition is a suspended sentence.
-Upon your plea of "Guilty" or "No Contest", the Court may defer a finding of guilt until a later date, assess court costs and fees, and order you to comply with certain terms and conditions for a certain period of time.
+If you request, the Court may defer a finding of guilt until a later date, assess a fine and court costs, and order you to comply with certain terms and conditions for a certain period of time.
 If you successfully comply with the terms and conditions, your case will be dismissed without a conviction.

 Apply in Person